 IRS Form 6251 Instructions

-This in-depth guide will walk you through IRS Form 6251: Alternative Minimum Tax-Individuals, and help you understand:
+This in-depth guide will walk you through IRS Form 6251, Alternative Minimum Tax-Individuals, and help you understand:

-- How AMT works
+- How the AMT calculation works

 - How tax planning can help you avoid AMT and lower your total tax bill